Skip to main content

 The Ultimate Guide to T4 Slips

-Care to help us start a rumor?
+Care to help us start a rumour?
 2009’s Terminator Salvation, the fourth installment in the killer robot franchise, was originally going to be called T4, but then Arnold Schwarzenegger nixed it because he didn’t want audiences to think it was an action flick starring Canadian tax slips.

 What are T4 slips?

+If various tax slips were ever assembled in a police lineup, the T4 would be the one that gets picked out every time.
+Every Canadian who’s had a full-time job would recognize the T4, the shorthand name for the “Statement of Remuneration Paid” form.
 Right here on the CRA’s website, “T4 Statement of Remuneration Paid (slip),” you’ll find the T4’s official home.
-Along with your personal information, you’ll find scads of other financial information from a tax year on your T4 — the amount of your contributions to a registered pension plan (RPP), union dues you paid, and how much you contributed to Employment Insurance (EI), a Canadian Pension Plan (CPP), or a Québec Pension Plan (QPP).
-The CRA sets out all the particulars on this page here.
+The slip includes your name, social insurance number, and how much you were paid in a given year, as well as the amount of taxes that were withheld.
+Additionally, on the form, you’ll find scads of other financial information from a tax year — the amount of your contributions to a registered pension plan (RPP), union dues you paid, and how much you contributed to Employment Insurance (EI), the Canadian Pension Plan (CPP) or the Québec Pension Plan (QPP).
+The CRA sets out all the particulars.

 Who gets T4 slips?

 Employers send T4s not only to you, the employee, they also provide identical copies to the CRA.
-Besides feelings of moral obligation, this is the big reason you really need to pay your taxes every year; you may feel invisible, but if you received a T4, the tax authorities know exactly how much you earned in any given year.
+Besides feelings of moral obligation, this is the big reason you really need to pay your taxes every year; you may feel invisible, but if you received a T4, the tax authorities know exactly how much employment income you earned in any given year.

 When do I receive my T4?